bluesky-social/indigo/cmd/tap/README.md

 ## HTTP API

 - `GET /health`: returns `{"status":"ok"}`
+- `WS /channel`: WebSocket endpoint to receive events
 - `POST /repos/add`: add DIDs to track (triggers backfill of added repos)
 - `POST /repos/remove`: remove DIDs (stops sync, deletes tracked repo metadata. does not delete buffered events in outbox)
+- `GET /resolve/:did`: resolve a DID to its DID document
+- `GET /info/:did`: get info about a tracked repo (repo state, repo rev, record count, error, retry count)
+- `GET /stats/repo-count`: get total number of tracked repos
+- `GET /stats/record-count`: get total number of tracked records
+- `GET /stats/outbox-buffer`: get number of events in outbox buffer
-- `GET /channel`: WebSocket endpoint to receive events
+- `GET /stats/resync-buffer`: get number of events in resync buffer
+- `GET /stats/cursors`: get current firehose and list repos cursors

 If more than one client connects to the WebSocket, events will be transparently sharded across all connected clients.
 There are no guarantees around sharding, events are delivered to an any available websocket consumer.
 Though the general deliverability guarantees (as described in *Per-Repo Ordering Rules*) hold across shards.